Frequently Asked Questions

 What products other than fish contain EPA and or DHA?

-Eggs from chickens that have been fed the same algae as we use — have high DHA (100mg).
-One milk producer injects DHA from algae oil (from the same algae we use) into the milk, and a glass of the product contains 32mg of DHA.
+Eggs from chickens that have been fed the same marine plant which we use — have high DHA (100mg).
+One milk producer injects DHA from oil (derived from the same plant we use) into the milk, and a glass of the product contains 32mg of DHA.
 Some baby foods have EPA and or DHA from algae oil.
 These products are all labeled as healthy for the eyes, brain, and heart.
 All these are good.
 Some other products, such as baby food and peanut butter, have high EPA and DHA from fish oil.
 Because the fish oil is processed (purified), the remaining EPA and DHA likely does not have the same beneficial health qualities as the fish itself.

 I read that fish containing high omega-3s DHA and EPA are definitely healthy, but taking fish oil pills may not be healthful … what’s going on?

 A recent Harvard study reported that consuming a daily average of 400mg of EPA and DHA from fish was very healthy; in fact, it increased life expectancy by 2.2 years.
-However, studies of people taking fish oil capsules, in contrast, show mixed results …. or no beneficial effect.
-The fish oil is refined from fish products.
-In the refining process to take out contaminants like mercury, other useful compounds (fatty acids) which accompany the EPA and DHA are also lost.
+However, studies of people taking fish oil capsules, show mixed results …. or no beneficial effect.
+The fish oil is refined from fish products containing chemicals from ocean pollution.
+In the refining process to take out contaminants like mercury, other useful compounds (fatty acids, or fats) which accompany the EPA and DHA are also lost.
 Without these other healthy fatty acids, the DHA and EPA are not successfully integrated into the human metabolism.
-Since the whole algae gets into the fish food chain naturally, and the same whole algae gets into algae fed cattle, the Omega3Beef has the same additional healthy fatty acids that is in fish.
+Since all the fatty acids from the ocean plant get into the fish food chain naturally, our supplement using the same marine plant provides all these necessary fatty acids to the cattle.
+The resulting Omega3Beef has the same additional healthy fatty acids that is in fish.

 If there can be mercury in ocean fish, can there be mercury in Omega3Beef?